divarvel/blog/posts/2018-12-27-a-tale-of-servant-clients.md

 In the codebase I am working on, I went with a `>>>` / `withParam` combo, and I am quite happy with the result.
 Maybe the same could be achieved with lenses, but I have not tried it yet.

+I really like the way everything comes together nicely when you have found the right way to combine values.
+The experience of refactoring haskell code, especially with hlint by my side hasn't been matched in any other language for now.

+[^1]: Don't get me started on why everyone uses `>>=` instead of the clearly superior `=<<`